-Total revenue for the three months ended March 31, 2022, increased by \$13.6 million, or 25%, to \$68.9 million from \$55.3 million for the three months ended March 31, 2021.
+Total revenue for the three months ended June 30, 2022, increased by \$9.6 million, or 16%, to \$70.4 million from \$60.7 million for the three months ended June 30, 2021.

-Services revenue growth of \$2.4 million was driven by the growth in IoT Connectivity services revenue of \$3.4 million which was partially offset by the decline of IoT Solutions services revenue of \$1.0 million.
-IoT Connectivity services revenue growth of \$1.1 million was driven by the organic growth of our existing IoT customers of \$3.6 million as well as \$1.0 million from newly acquired customers, including customers from the BMP acquisition.
-These increases were offset partially by a decrease of \$0.8 million in revenue from Non-Core Customers (customers lost from integration of old acquisitions in 2014-17) and the migration of customers from 2G and 3G technologies to LTE ("Long Term Evolution") cellular technologies involving a one-time adjustment in price estimated at \$0.5 million.
-Services revenue growth of \$2.4 million was due to an increase in product deployments by KORE related to its IoT Solutions.
-This growth was driven by our largest customer and their LTE transition project.
+Services revenue growth of \$1.4 million was driven by the growth in IoT Connectivity services revenue of \$2.2 million which was partially offset by the decline of IoT Solutions services revenue of \$0.7 million.
+IoT Connectivity services revenue growth of \$2.2 million was driven by the organic growth of our existing IoT customers of \$2.0 million as well as \$2.4 million from newly acquired customers, including customers from the BMP Acquisition.
+These increases were offset partially by a decrease of \$0.7 million in revenue from Non-Core Customers (customers lost from integration of old acquisitions in 2014-17) and the migration of customers from 2G and 3G technologies to LTE ("Long Term Evolution") cellular technologies involving a one-time adjustment in price estimated at \$0.6 million.
+The IoT Solutions services revenue decline of \$0.7 million was due to a decrease in product deployments by KORE related to its IoT Solutions.
+This decline was driven by our largest customer and the conclusion of their LTE transition project.

-Products revenue growth of \$11.2 million was driven primarily by an increase in the number of devices deployed by KORE related to its IoT Solutions.
-Within product revenue, there was a \$4.2 million increase driven by our largest customer and their LTE transition project.
+Products revenue growth of \$8.2 million was driven primarily by \$12.8 million from new customers from the BMP Acquisition offset by a \$4.6 million decline from existing IoT customers.
+Much of this decline came from our largest customer and the conclusion of their LTE transition project in early Q2 2022.